1930s-[ongoing].Origination : University of Notre Dame. Department of Information Services.

 Notre Dame: Department of Information Services Records (DIS), University of Notre Dame Archives (UNDA), Notre Dame, IN 46556

 The folders in this record group comprise the non-current portion of the Department of Information Services' large holdings of background information on persons and subjects associated with the university.
-In addition, there are a few folders containing office records and a file of coding sheets from a comprehensive biographical survey of of the recipients of university honorary degrees and the Laetare Medal.
-Only the Office Records have restrictions on their use.
+In addition, there is a file of coding sheets from a comprehensive biographical survey of of the recipients of university honorary degrees and the Laetare Medal.

 In 1983, Information Services undertook to create a computer data base containing biographical information on all the recipients of university honorary degrees and the Laetare Medal.
 The DATA BASE FILES contain the coding sheets used in entering this information onto the Archives' IBM 5280 computer.
 These sheets are arranged by type of award (degree or medal) and then alphabetically by name.
 The first folder in this series contains summary statistical data derived from the data base as well as a coded printout describing all the recipients.